 This type of system has been used to great success in the industry for several years in both the FHR.Line product series which handle coating widths of up to 2,200 millimetres and the FHR.Roll product series for coating widths up to 1,600 millimetres.

-FHR also offers systems for the production of thin-film solar cells based on amorphous silicon (a-Si), gallium arsenide (GaAs) and others in our group network with centrotherm international AG.
+FHR also offers systems for the production of thin-film solar cells based on amorphous silicon (a-Si) and gallium arsenide (GaAs).

 From front to back contact

 We have a comprehensive portfolio.
 It ranges from solutions for the deposition of front contacts made of transparent conductive oxides (TCO) and systems for the deposition of photo-active absorbers of copper, indium, gallium, selenium or a-Si:H (doped, intrinsic) to the production of metallic back contacts.

 FHR also supplied the world's first production facility for the vacuum-process manufacture of organic solar cells.
 The roll-to-roll system combines the processes of coating, structuring and laminating the flexible substrate whilst under vacuum.

 FHR Anlagenbau GmbH is a market leader in the field of solar thermal energy and our expertise in this filed is in high demand.
 Our processes are used in the production of selective absorbers and reflectors for CSP solar thermal power plants.